BuvinJT/automacdoc/README.md

 ### Raw Mode

-The easiest way to learn to use AutoMacDoc may be to first run the example provided in "Raw Mode".
+The easiest way to learn to use pyMkDocs may be to first run the example provided in "Raw Mode".
 Pass the `-r` switch on the command line to enable this option.
 Using this method for generating the documentation, the entire directory tree for a source path specified is recursively scanned and all